Invest in Glafabra

 Development Status

 2. Clinical Site Management.
-The University’s Comprehensive Clinical Data Coordinating Center plans to help us pursue clinical trials.
+The University’s comprehensive clinical Data Coordinating Center plans to help us administrate our clinical trials.
 They will help manage data collection for a planned trial using a Phase I/II combined, orphan-drug-indication, accelerated-approval pathway.

-In additional developments, we have moved to secure vector composition IP by signing an exclusive options agreement on a pending patent that would provide protection on our transgene compositions.
+For intelectual property, we have moved to secure vector composition by signing an exclusive options agreement on a pending patent that would issue with claims providing protection on our transgene compositions.

 Patient Voice

-Patients from the Canadian clinical trial found cell therapy to be liberating.
-Ryan is perhaps one of our strongest advocates as he had to go back on ERT due to his therapy waning in effect.
-However, two more of the five total patients in the trial elected to go off ERT after their cell therapy transplant and have remained off ERT ever since (+5 years and counting).
+Patients from the Canadian clinical trial found Live-cel therapy to be liberating.
+Ryan is perhaps one of our strongest advocate.
+He had to go back on ERT due to his therapy waning in effect at the end of year 4.
+However, two more of the five total patients in the trial elected to go off ERT after their Live-cel therapy transplant and have remained off ERT ever since (+5 years and counting).

 Overview